-Figure S1: Temperature variation near the surface of the resistive heater, in the bulk LCE, near the LCE surface under cyclic heating for 5 W heating power.
+Figure S1: Temperature variation near the surface of the resistive heater, in the bulk LCE, near the LCE surface and on the LCE surface under cyclic heating for 5 W heating power.
+All measurements were made using a thermocouple, except for the LCE surface which was measured using an IR probe, as described in the main text.
 The values above each bar indicate the average temperature for each case.
 All samples were allowed to equilibrate for at least 10 min under cyclic heating.
 The ambient temperature was approximately 25 ºC.